AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Figure 5: Thermal Image example.6

-Simple thermal imagery equipment is easy to get and easy to operate.
+Simple thermal imaging equipment is easy to obtain and operate.
 In its simplest form, technicians can take mobile readings with a handheld device.
-There is no downtime required for a simple handheld thermal image scan.
-The positives to this sort of predictive maintenance solution are simplicity and ease.
+No downtime is required for a simple handheld thermal image scan.
+The benefits of this predictive maintenance solution are its simplicity and ease.
 The downside is that constant observation is likely impossible with a handheld device.

 A more sophisticated and accurate system would need diagnostic thermal tools with connectivity.
 Compared with baseline data, this equipment would show abnormal temperature ranges.